Snuly/simpleinventoryapp/README.md

-A simple inventory app for overseeing and managing your buisnesses items/products.
+A simple inventory app for overseeing and managing your businesses items/products.